MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi_types/ne-wudfddi_types-_wdf_callback_constraint.md

 Reserved.

+### -field WdfLevelMaximum

 ## -remarks

-Note that the above locking models apply only for I/O (that is, open, read, write, and device I/O control) operations and not for Plug and Play (PnP) and power management notifications. </p>
+Note that the above locking models apply only for I/O (that is, open, read, write, and device I/O control) operations and not for Plug and Play (PnP) and power management notifications.